 Nevertheless, it wouldn't be fair to say that computer hardware production, telecommunications, semiconductors, or video games don't belong to the information technologies.

-So here we present you top-fives the wealthiest and most prestigious companies of each industry somehow related to the IT:
+So here we present you the top five of the wealthiest and most prestigious companies of each industry related to the IT:

 Why Microsoft, Apple, and Alphabet are not on the list?

 You may also notice, that we have excluded such admired brands as Apple, Google, Microsoft, and others, from our ratings, even though these companies have large software divisions.

 Well, all of them usually appear on the lists when it comes to the most profitable, valuable, and successful companies.
 And we wanted to tell you about emerging firms in the IT market that are very important for the industry and no less interesting than the famous conglomerates.

 Still, to be fair here's some short info about the real industry leaders rated by revenue: